 Translucent powders are great for reducing shine and mattifying your face.
 However, they can also be your worst enemy.
 If you must apply a powder, do so very lightly.
 I use powder when I get oily, but I don’t use a lot.
 I’ll tap it into the compact (mine is a pressed powder) tap off any excess and then apply to my face…lightly.
-The goal isn’t to make my skin dry, but to reduce shine–hope that makes sense.
-When you use too much, it settles into creases and can make you look cakey, which is never a good look.
+The goal isn’t to make my skin dry, but to reduce shine.
+When you use too much powder, it settles into lines and wrinkles, which is never a good look.

 5. Use a Damp Sponge

 If you have something like a Beauty Blender or Blenderful (what I use), add a little water or primer spray on it; dip the sponge in a bit of product, and press into your skin.
-When the sponge is damp, it thins out the foundation and provides a dewy, natural finish.
+When the sponge is damp (not wet), it thins out the foundation and provides a dewy, natural finish.

 6. Use a Spritz as A Finishing Touch

-I love a good face spritz.
-LimeLife by Alcone has a great one called Time Setter.
-This one extends the life of your makeup and prevents settling into fine lines and wrinkles.
-Other than that I like to use rose water or Caudalie’s Grape Water (also great for dampening your sponge).
+Sometimes I also like to use rose water or Caudalie’s Grape Water (also great for dampening your sponge).
 If you find that you went a little overboard with setting powder, sometimes a quick spritz or two will help.